DannyArends/CTLmapping/README.md

     $ > ?QCLscan                                   # Show the help
     $ > qcl_result <- QCLscan.cross(multitrait)

-Plot a single phenotype
+Plot a single phenotype, the profile is comparable to the QTL profile, in QCL mapping we know which phenotypes are differentially correlated underneath the peak.

     $ > plot(qcl_result, pheno.col=12)

-Create an image of the phenotypes to marker relation strength, this matrix is 'comparible' to a QTL scan, this is because the underlying model assumptions are different but comparible to those used when QTL mapping.
+Create an image of the phenotypes to marker relation strength, this matrix is 'comparible' to a heatmap of QTL scans on many phenotypes, the underlying model assumptions are different from QTL mapping but comparible, thus the outut is not shockingly different from QTL mapping.

     $ > r1 <- image(qcl_result,against="markers")